Skip Navigation

 Symbols of the four seasons.
 Follow the seasonal watering restrictions.
 Change your watering clock each season to your assigned day(s).
 It's the law.

 A yellow flower icon.
-Upgrade your water-thirsty grass to a vibrant, water-smart landscape and get $3 per square foot from the SNWA.
-This can reduce your outdoor water use by up to 75 percent.
+Upgrade your water-thirsty grass to a vibrant, water-smart landscape and get a rebate from the SNWA.
+This can reduce your outdoor water use by up to 75 percent!